What models are supported on Cloud TPU? A list of supported models can be found here: Official supported models.

 If the tasks can be represented as one large graph with an aggregate loss function, then no special support is needed for multi-task learning.
 However, the TPU execution engine currently only supports a single execution graph.
 Therefore, it is not possible to quickly alternate between multiple execution graphs which share variables but have different structure.
 Changing execution graphs requires re-running the graph compilation step, which can take 30 seconds or more.

-Does Compute Engine support eager mode?
+Does Cloud TPU support TensorFlow eager mode?

-Does Compute Engine support model parallelism?
+Does Cloud TPU support model parallelism?

 How can I inspect the actual value of intermediate tensors on

-Compute Engine, as with
+Cloud TPU, as with

-there a lower-level API that I can use?
+My training requirements are too complex or specialized for the Keras compile/fit API, is there a lower-level API that I can use?